binnes/esp8266Workshop/docs/part3/CLOUDANT.md

 - To associate the **Cloudant** database node with your IBM Cloud instance, double-click on the historical data Cloudant node and press the red Done button.
 The red error triangle will turn blue.
  ![Node-RED Cloudant Flow cropped](screenshots/Node-RED-Cloudant-flow-config.png)

-- The *Format Time Series DB Record* function node recasts the ESP8266 DHT JSON object.
-As required by any time series dataset, the Node-RED function node adds a timestamp to the record before writing it to the Cloudant storage.
+- The *Format Time Series DB Record* change node recasts the ESP8266 DHT JSON object.
+As required by any time series dataset, the Node-RED node adds a timestamp to the record before writing it to the Cloudant storage.
+A data manipulation language called [JSONata](https://jsonata.org){target=_blank} is used in the node to do the formatting.
   ![Node-RED Cloudant Flow cropped](screenshots/Node-RED-Cloudant-flow-timeseries.png)

     !!! info